 2011 Holding Onto Strings Better Left To Fray

 2013 Seether 2002-2013 (a greatest hits collection)

 Nirvana may be gone but the approach or attack, lives on.
 Seether features sledgehammer guitars and guttural vocals riding roughshod over a driving rhythm section.
-"Gasoline" and "69 Tea," "Disclaimer's" opening tracks, are excellent Rockers.
-"Fine Again" features some welcome textural variety while "Needles" is a pure, dark blaster.
-Seether isn't going to make anyone forget the Grunge masters of the '90s but they are off to a solid start.
-"Disclaimer II" features re- mixes of "Disclaimer" tracks and eight new songs.
-"II" is the one to get.
+Seether isn't going to make anyone forget the Grunge masters of the '90s but they hold their own.